-As of December 31, 2013, we had 347 employees and 6,318 customers, of which 4,556 used our volume offerings and 1,762 used our premium offerings.
 As of December 31, 2014, we had 410 employees and 5,770 customers, of which 3,907 used our volume offerings and 1,863 used our premium offerings.
-During 2013, we decided to prioritize our premium product editions over our volume product editions.
-Our premium product editions have higher prices, the customers of our premium product editions use more of our solutions, and we believe that our premium customers represent a greater opportunity for our solutions.
+As of December 31, 2015, we had 413 employees and 5,047 customers, of which 3,184 used our volume offerings and 1,863 used our premium offerings.

 We generate revenue by offering our products to customers on a subscription-based, software as a service, or SaaS, model.
-Our revenue grew from \$109.9 million in the year ended December 31, 2013 to \$125.0 million in the year ended December 31, 2014, primarily as a result of continued adoption of Video Cloud across our customer base.
-On January 31, 2014, we acquired substantially all of the assets of Unicom Media, Inc. (and certain of its subsidiaries), or Unicom, a provider of cloud-based video ad insertion technology.
-The Unicom Once service, re-branded as Brightcove Once, or Once, contributed \$6.5 million in revenue during 2014.
-In the third quarter of 2014, one of our major customers, Rovio Entertainment Limited, or Rovio, did not renew its agreement with us, which impacted our revenue and revenue growth rates.
-The combination of losses generated by Once, and the lost revenue from Rovio, contributed to a higher loss on a year-over-year basis.
-As a result, our consolidated net loss was \$16.9 million and \$10.2 million for the years ended December 31, 2014 and 2013, respectively.
-Included in consolidated net loss for the year ended December 31, 2013 was stock-based compensation expense and amortization of acquired intangible assets of \$6.4 million and \$1.7 million, respectively.
+Our revenue grew from \$125.0 million in the year ended December 31, 2014 to \$134.7 million in the year ended December 31, 2015, primarily as a result of continued adoption of Video Cloud across our customer base.
+Our consolidated net loss was \$7.6 million and \$16.9 million for the years ended December 31, 2015 and 2014, respectively.
 Included in consolidated net loss for the year ended December 31, 2014 was stock-based compensation expense and amortization of acquired intangible assets of \$6.4 million and \$3.2 million, respectively.
+Included in consolidated net loss for the year ended December 31, 2015 was stock-based compensation expense and amortization of acquired intangible assets of \$6.0 million and \$3.1 million, respectively.

-For the years ended December 31, 2014 and 2013, our revenue derived from customers located outside North America was 40% and 41%, respectively.
+For the years ended December 31, 2015 and 2014, our revenue derived from customers located outside North America was 36% and 40%, respectively.
 We expect the percentage of total net revenue derived from outside North America to increase in future periods as we continue to expand our international operations.